tkerr/deep-cnn-embedded/README.md

 The deep CNN model had 99.1% accuracy classifying a simulated target sensor ECG signal as either N or AFIB.

 ## 8. Conversion to TensorFlow Lite
+In order to run on an embedded system, the deep CNN model must be converted to a form suitable for the target device.
+This was accomplished using TensorFlow Lite, a library and toolset used for converting and deploying models on mobile devices, microcontrollers and other devices with limited memory or computational power [[11]](#ref-11).

+The trained deep CNN model was converted into two different python-compatible TensorFlow Lite models for comparison:
+- A non-optimized model using 32-bit floating point arithmetic
+- A size-optimized model using 16-bit floating point arithmetic

 ## 9. Raspberry Pi Results
-The TensorFlow Lite deep CNN model was run on a Raspberry Pi 4, and the following results were obtained:
+Each TensorFlow Lite deep CNN model was run on a Raspberry Pi 4 using the same test data set as in Section 7.4, and the following results were obtained:

 |     | Size | Math | Speed | Accuracy |
 | --- | ---- | ---- | ----- | -------- |